Download the Roadmap for Heirs

 The primary purpose of a Roadmap for Heirs is to assist estate executors and heirs as they work through the administrative details that accompany your eventual death.
 At a basic level, this document can serve as a central repository of estate documents, important contacts, and helpful directions that can streamline the process of gathering important information regarding your personal affairs and your commitments to your beneficiaries.

 As an example, we want to highlight one benefit of a Roadmap for Heirs related to the payout of life insurance benefits.
-Several life insurance companies are being investigated for their alleged failure to pay death benefits to beneficiaries upon the death of contract holders.1 This issue occurs often because too many beneficiaries are unaware of the existence of life insurance policies owned by their loved ones and, as a result, fail to submit claims.
+Far too often, many beneficiaries are unaware of the existence of life insurance policies owned by their loved ones and, as a result, fail to submit claims.
 A Roadmap for Heirs can help beneficiaries collect these legally entitled life insurance benefits.

 Other Considerations